Level 1 CFA® Exam:

 A sunk cost is the cost that has been incurred and can’t be changed.
 Today’s decisions shouldn’t be based on costs incurred earlier, i.e. sunk costs.

 An opportunity cost is an incurred cost and a result of a particular choice.
 It shows you the benefit that would be achieved if you chose a different solution.
 If you replace an old machine with a new one, an opportunity cost is (i) a cash flow generated by the machine which you got rid of, and (ii) any possible profits from the investment of additional money dedicated for the purchase of a new machine.
+Remember that when you analyze an opportunity cost, you should always take into consideration market values.

 An incremental cash flow is equal to the difference between the cash flow if we undertake the project and the cash flow if we don’t undertake the project.

 A conventional cash flow pattern is one with an initial outflow followed by a series of inflows.
 In the case of nonconventional cash flow patterns, outflows appear more than once and are interwoven with inflows.
+Obviously, it’s easier to analyze and evaluate projects with conventional cash flow patterns.
+In general, computation problems on level 1 exam will cover such projects, which doesn’t mean that you shouldn’t know what the nonconventional projects are.

 Level 1 CFA Exam: Main Principles of Capital Budgeting